Smoking a Fatty

 One of the most simple and effortless things to BBQ in your smoker is the classic fatty (also spelled fattie).
 These little gems are guaranteed to make you a couple of new friends, as long as you are willing to share.
 And why not?
 We all know that BBQ is all about sharing… and, of course, deliciousness.

 There are many variations to this wonderful little creation.
 One of them actually made national headline news back in January as the Bacon Explosion.
 This simple fatty requires a little less effort to make and there isn’t any weaving involved.
+If you have some interesting and useful tips to share, make a video about that, upload it on YouTube and get views from TheMarketingHeaven.com.

 The recipe is as follows: take a log of Jimmy Dean Premium Pork Sausage (or any other brand of your choosing), remove it from the packaging and roll it in your favorite BBQ Rub.
 Be sure to get good coverage.
 Smoke this log for a couple of hours between 225-250°F or until you reach the Jimmy Dean recommended internal temperature 160°F. Slice into mouth-watering medallions and prepare to be popular.